-Do you want to expand your English vocabulary?
-Here are 10 English adjectives for describing undesirable traits in people, things, or situations.
-Read the definitions, learn from the examples, and try to create your own sentences, too!
+Let’s learn some negative words – English adjectives for describing undesirable traits in people, things, or situations.
+Read the definitions, learn from the examples, and try to create your own sentences with these negative adjectives!

 I like this apartment, but those bright green curtains are hideous.